Scoop: Upcoming Guests on THE TALK, 7/15-7/19

 Thursday, July 18

-Actress Rumor Willis discusses her new film "Once Upon a Time in Hollywood"; singer Carnie Wilson guest co-hosts (n)
+Actress Rumer Willis discusses her new film "Once Upon a Time in Hollywood"; singer Carnie Wilson guest co-hosts (n)

 Friday, July 19